 - Metal Sonic didn't defy Eggman in Sonic Heroes, the entire thing was Eggman's plan to allow Metal Sonic to get more data to copy, specifically that of Perfect Chaos, and Shadow, in order to enhance his abilities further.
 Or Metal Sonic could have concluded that Eggman was too incompetent to get rid of Sonic and friends, and that the best way for him (Metal Sonic) to fulfill Eggman's goals was to do the whole thing himself, getting Eggman safely out of the way by locking him up aboard his flagship.

 - Some fan theories state that The Duke of Soleanna is actually evil.

 - There are some fan-theories that Maria's martyr sacrifice was closer to Suicide by Cop.
 Realizing she wouldn't live long even if she was captured or ran away, and that dying by NIDs would be painful, Maria opted to let herself get shot instead of trying to escape with Shadow.

 - Not much of Maria's personality and behavior has been shown besides Shadow's (rather idealized, sometimes unreliable) memories.
 As the only other members in her families are geniuses, it's often suspected she was a Child Prodigy herself.
 Some fans interpret her as having intentionally portrayed herself as an ever-adorable, optimistic child in order to hide her more intuitive and precocious aspects.

-- Maria's is usually depicted as calm and gentle, but it's also possible to interpret her as having an edge to her character or being a Genki Girl.
-A flashback in Shadow the Hedgehog depicts her running after and scolding the G.U.N.
-Commander as a child, showing she wasn't always mellow, and she's also compared to Amy by Shadow (in particular, their caring natures).
+- Maria is usually depicted as calm and gentle, but it's also possible to interpret her as having an edge to her character or even being a Genki Girl.
+A flashback in Shadow the Hedgehog depicts her running after, and scolding, the G.U.N.
+Commander as a child, showing she wasn't always mellow.
+She's also compared to Amy by Shadow (in particular, their caring natures).